kevin-kaixu/partnet-symh/README.md

 ![image](https://github.com/PeppaZhu/PartNet_Dataset/blob/master/pictures/picture15.png)
 ***Figure 1.
 A chair model is represented with a recursive symmetry hierarchy.***

 As shown in ***Figure 1***, a chair model is represented with a recursive symmetry hierarchy.
 Each leaf node represents a part.
 There are three types of nodes in the hierarchy: **Type 0 -- Leaf nodes** (e.g. *node 7*), **Type 1 -- Adjacency nodes** (e.g. *node 14*, indicating the proximity relations between two adjacent parts), and **Type 2 -- Symmetry nodes** (e.g. *node 9*, which represents either a reflectional or a rotational symmetry relations of multiple parts).
 A symmetry node stores the parameters (e.g., reflection axis) of the corresponding symmetry.
-Please see [Wang et al. 2011] and [Li et al. 2017] for more detailed definition of symmetry hierarchy.
+Please refer to [Wang et al. 2011] and [Li et al. 2017] for more detailed definition of symmetry hierarchy.

 #### 2. Data organization